dafny-lang/dafny/docs/DafnyRef/Statements.md

 The statement introduces a local variable with optional type, which is called the _loop index_.
 The loop index is in scope in the specification and the body, but not after the `for` loop.
 Assignments to the loop index are not allowed.
-The type of the loop index can typically be inferred, so it need not be given explicitly.
+The type of the loop index can typically be inferred; if so, it need not be given explicitly.
 If the identifier is not used, it can be written as `_`, as illustrated in this repeat-20-times loop:
 <!-- %no-check -->